 Seventeen-year-old Julia Whitford depends on her favorite Beatles songs to whisk her away from daily life.
 But the Beatles can’t protect Julia from her father’s abuse of her mother.
 Now it looks as though Julia’s troubles are “here to stay.”

 Seeking solace, Julia turns to a new boyfriend, Cameron (who has his own daddy issues).
-Escape from the terrors of home life seems impossible to Julia until her boyfriend Cameron suggests fleeing with him from the Philly suburbs to New York City—abandoning not just her tattered mom, but her distressed best friend Melody, and her dream of getting into Penn’s veterinary school.
+Escape from the terrors of home life seems impossible to Julia until her boyfriend Cameron suggests fleeing with him from the Philly suburbs to New York City—abandoning not just her tattered mom, but also her distressed best friend Melody, and her dream of getting into veterinary school.
 But even though Julia’s relieved “she’s leaving home,” a whole new, volatile Cameron awaits in the Big Apple that she learns who Cameron really is.
 Instead of providing safety, he rapes and beats her.
 And for Julia, running away a second time won’t be so easy.
 When she discovers she’s pregnant, she’s determined to take her sad song and, well, “make it better.”

 The fine line between love and abuse has never been blurrier.
 Carrying her tormentor’s baby, Julia dreads the thought of teen parenting and seeing her child face her own upbringing—unless she can find the strength and courage to make one of two excruciating choices: end the pregnancy (as Melody, herself, did the year before) or surrender the child through adoption (to a family who can provide the home she never had.
 She believes “there will be an answer”—that is, if Cameron doesn’t get to her first.